Vol. 62, 2023

 isopod species with a geographic range that spans several remote and

-mitochondrial and one nuclear genes to determine whether A. oahuensis harbors highly divergent lineages that may represent cryptic species.
-By characterizing 60+ A. oahuensis
+and one nuclear gene to determine whether A. oahuensis harbors highly

-individuals from 17 localities from various Pacific Ocean archipelagos
+individuals from 17 localities from various Pacific Ocean archipelagos,

 we uncovered two deeply divergent lineages with disjunct distributions.

-Oniscidea, suggesting that A. oahuensis
+suggesting that A. oahuensis

 may represent a cryptic species complex in need of a taxonomic

-A. oahuensis lineages may spread across the Pacific Ocean recently and potentially due to anthropogenic activity.
+lineages may have spread across the Pacific Ocean recently, potentially

-Key words: Oniscidea, cryptic species, Hawaiian Islands, Alloniscus brevis, Mitochondrial.
+Hawaiian Islands, Alloniscus brevis,

-Citation: Santamaria CA, Koch MR. 2023.
-Cryptic genetic diversity in the coastal isopod Alloniscus oahuensis from the Pacific Ocean.
-Zool Stud 62:14.
+Cryptic genetic diversity in the coastal isopod Alloniscus oahuensis from the

 Supplementary

-materials: Supplementary file
+materials: Supplementary

 |